Southern California Chapter

 Introduction and Young Surgeons’ Breakfast

-Last year’s competition was exciting with the team from University of California, Irvine taking the trophy in the Final Jeopardy round for the second time in a row.
+Last year’s competition was exciting with the team from Loma Linda taking the trophy in the Final Jeopardy round.
 We will be contacting Southern California residency program directors and residents to encourage them to attend the meeting and represent their program in this exciting competition.

 Young Surgeons’ Travel Stipend

 The SCCACS is again offering the Young Surgeons’ Travel Stipend, which will be awarded on a competitive basis.
-The recipients of the 2017 Young Surgeon Travel Stipends were Dr. Jukes Namm (Loma Linda), Dr. Karen Zaghiyan (Cedars-Sinai) and to Dr. Nimmi Kapoor (private practice).
-The purpose of the award is to encourage young practicing surgeons to participate in our local Chapter and/or national American College of Surgeons meetings by providing a stipend of $1200 each to cover meeting attendance expenses.
+The recipients of the 2018 Young Surgeon Travel Stipends were Mehraneh (Doran) Jafari, MD Irvine and Kaushik Mukherjee, MD, FACS Loma Linda.
+The purpose of the award is to encourage young practicing surgeons to participate in our local Chapter and/or national American College of Surgeons meetings by providing a stipend of $1,000 each to cover meeting attendance expenses.
 The winners will be announced at the Young Surgeons’ Breakfast on Saturday and must be present to receive the award.